joekozhaya/confusionmatrix/README.md

 -	Go back and click on the workspace to open it and go to Intents tab to get the number of intents defined (if you don’t know those).

 ## License ##
-This sample code is licensed under Apache 2.0.
-Full license text is available in [LICENSE](/License.md)
+This sample code is provided as-is and licensed under Apache 2.0.
+Full license text is available in [LICENSE](/License.md) Code is intended to help with computing the confusion matrix, accuracy, precision, and recall of the intents classification in a Watson Conversation system.